Nepochal/Memo-Mail/README.txt

 Memo-Mail is a very simple smtp-client that allows you to quickly send mails to a specific e-mail address so that you can send links or notes from work to home for example.
 Once configured this program only shows a send form you can fill with text.
 With double enter the mail will be sent in background.
-The installer for the current version can be found at http://mischolz.de/?page_id=140.

-Feel free to send me patches.

 Important notice
 ----------------